 2000: BA in psychology, Washington University

 Dr. Tucker earned her bachelor’s degree in psychology from Washington University in 2000.
 There, she was a member of three NCAA Women’s Basketball Championship teams and a member of the women’s softball team in their inaugural NCAA season.
-Dr. Tucker earned her master’s degree in occupational therapy from Washington University School of Medicine in 2002.
+She is a member of the Washington University Sports Hall of Fame.
+Dr. Tucker earned her master’s degree in occupational therapy from Washington University School of Medicine in 2002 and her doctoral degree in occupational therapy in 2014.
 Since 2003, she has worked for the Program in Occupational Therapy at Washington University in various capacities including as a researcher, staff therapist and educator.
-Dr. Tucker has been involved in various research projects as a research interventionist, research coordinator and as a principal investigator.
-She provided clinical evaluations and intervention services as an occupational therapist for 15 years and has studied clinical outcomes for the past five years.
-She has served in an educator capacity in the Program in Occupational Therapy for more than 10 years in various courses for the MSOT and OTD degree programs.
+Dr. Tucker has been involved in various research projects as a research interventionist, research coordinator and as principal investigator.
+She has provided clinical evaluations and intervention services as an occupational therapist for over 16 years.
+She has served in an educator capacity in the Program in Occupational Therapy for more than 12 years in various courses for the MSOT and OTD degree programs.
 Dr. Tucker is a member of the Clinician Task Force, which is a national group of experienced seating and mobility clinicians that work to inform and promote public policy, best practices and positive outcomes regarding people with disabilities who require seating, positioning and mobility products.
-She has more than 17 years of experience in coaching adaptive sports and has been the assistant coach of the USA Wheelchair Rugby team since 2013 and the head coach of the St. Louis Spartans wheelchair rugby team since 2001.
+She has more than 20 years of experience in coaching adaptive sports and was the assistant coach of the USA Wheelchair Rugby from 2013 to 2021.
+She has served as the head coach of the St. Louis Spartans wheelchair rugby team since 2001.
 She is certified as an Assistive Technology Professional (ATP).

 Glueck, D.A., Grice, G.R., Rea, G.B, Perlmutter, M.S., Rotter, B., Hageman, H., Pitt, J. Tucker, S., Bunt, G., Weber, A. & McConachie, A. (2015).
 Building Interprofessional Simulations that Emphasize Flexibility and Teamwork in Treatment Planning.
 Journal of Interprofessional Education & Practice.
 DOI: https://doi.org/10.1016/j.xjep.2015.07.032